Opening Time: 8:00 AM – 5:00 PM

 If you’re on an immigrant visa and want to work while waiting for your green card, you must file an I-765 form for work authorization with U.S. Citizenship and Immigration Services (USCIS).

-Jorge Munoz Law has helped clients apply for work authorization with the I-765 form.
-This guide will help you understand.
+Jorge Munoz Law has helped numerous clients obtain work authorization with the I-765 form.
+This guide will help you understand the process.

 Table of Contents